timvancann/brain-memory/README.md

 ['amor', 'hammer', 'hummer', 'mare', 'maria', 'marry', 'mixer', 'moor', 'mower']
 ```

-Convert any English word to a number, the word has to be in the CMU dictionary to receive proper phonetic translations, otherwise it'll be a direct conversion; an asterisk is added if that happens.
+Convert any English word to a number.
+The word has to be in the [CMU dictionary](https://en.wikipedia.org/wiki/CMU_Pronouncing_Dictionary) to receive proper phonetic translations, otherwise it'll be a direct conversion - an asterisk is added when that happens.
 ```
 from brain_memory.majorsystem import word_to_number
 >>> word_to_number('cheese')